Towards the merger of Hawking radiating black holes: The extreme mass ratio limit

 As the Hawking radiation is exchanged, there should exist mass and angular momentum transfer between the black holes, which causes the black hole parameters to evolve.
 To access the details of the evolution of the parameters, numerical calculations are needed for the general case.
 But the discussion may be simplified in the case for two non-spinning black holes in the extreme mass ratio limit, in which we could take the probe approximation.
 This case is applicable to the binary systems of a supermassive galactic black hole orbited by a stellar black hole, which are targets of future LISA detectors \cite{Audley:2017drz}.

 For a large mass ratio, the background spacetime is dominated by the one of the heavy hole and is perturbed by the light hole at the order $\mathcal{O}(m^2)$ \cite{Detweiler:2000gt}.
 The light hole looks like a particle of size $\sim m$ immersed in the background spacetime and it only governs the spacetime that is close to it \cite{Emparan:2016ylg}.
 In the probe limit, we assume that the spacetime of the heavy hole is rigid and unaffected by the light hole.
 We ignore the tidal interactions between the holes, which actually increases the difference of the local temperatures as argued in the previous section, and the horizon deformations \cite{Hamerly:2010cr,Emparan:2016ylg,Hussain:2017ihw,Emparan:2017vyp} when the horizons moves towards touching each other.
-These backreaction effects can be dealt with in a controllable way, like that adopted to derive the accurate dynamical spacetime of the system.

 We shall mainly focus on the process that happens near the horizon of the heavy hole.
 This region is within the innermost stable circular obit (ISCO), beyond which the light hole will plunge into the heavy hole.
 Its velocity should be radially dominated.
 In this case, the relativistic motion can actually boost the exchange rate of Hawking radiation.
 But, we here ignore this Doppler boosting effect from the relative motion.